Comprehensive Eye Exam at Central Florida Eye Institute

 How Often Should My Child Have an Eye Exam?

-Vision is a critical component of learning, so it’s a shame that some kids don’t have their eyes checked to see where their vision stands.
-The first eye exam for your child is very important so that refractive errors don’t hold the child back in school.
-Plus, an eye exam can catch childhood vision diseases and conditions before they can cause permanent vision damage.
-The AOA estimates that from 5-10 percent of preschoolers and one quarter of school-aged children have vision problems.
+Vision is a critical component of learning, which is why it’s so important for children to have their eyes checked to see where their vision stands.
+Plus, an eye exam can catch childhood vision diseases and conditions before they cause permanent vision damage.
+The AOA estimates that 20% of preschoolers and 25% of school-aged children have vision problems.

-The AOA recommends that infants should have their first comprehensive eye exam at 6 months of age.
-Beyond that, the next eye exam should be at age 3, and then again just before the child enters kindergarten or first grade, around age 5 or 6.
+The AOA recommends infants should have their first comprehensive eye exam at six months.
+Beyond that, the next eye exam should be at age three and again right before the child enters kindergarten or first grade, around age five or six.

 My Eyes Seem Fine.
 Why Do I Need to Get an Eye Exam?

-Just as you shouldn’t wait until a tooth has shooting pain to go to the dentist, or wait for that suspicious spot on your skin to turn into melanoma before seeing a dermatologist, if you wait for problems with your eyesight to show themselves you will usually already have lost some vision…permanently.
+Just as you shouldn’t wait until a tooth has shooting pain to go to the dentist or wait for that suspicious spot on your skin to turn into melanoma before seeing a dermatologist, you shouldn’t wait to have your eye exam until you start having problems with your sight.
+If you wait too long, you can permanently lose some of your vision.

-Glaucoma, where pressure builds inside the eye and damages the optic nerve, usually shows no symptoms until damage is done.
-Macular degeneration is the same thing, until one day you begin to notice degradation in the center of your field of vision.
+Glaucoma, where pressure builds inside the eye and damages the optic nerve, usually shows no symptoms until damage has been done.
+The same is true for macular degeneration – one day, you may notice you can’t see as well in the center of your field of vision, which means degradation has begun.

-With the eyes, prevention is key.
-Hopefully, you come see Dr. Croley and you breeze through our series of tests and all is well.
+When it comes to protecting your eye health, prevention is key.
+Hopefully, when you come to see Dr. Croley, you will breeze through our series of tests, and all will be well.
 But each eye test, such as testing intraocular pressure for glaucoma, has a purpose.
-Even if you only need refractive adjustment, such as changing your eyeglass or contact lens prescription, you’ll see more clearly and effectively.
-Plus, you’ll have the peace of mind knowing nothing more dangerous is happening behind the scenes with your eyesight.
+Even if you only need refractive adjustment, such as changing your eyeglasses or contact lens prescription, you’ll see more clearly and effectively.
+Plus, you’ll have the peace of mind knowing that there’s nothing more dangerous happening behind the scenes with your eyesight.

 Call Today to Schedule an Eye Exam – 352-237-8400